-"The right people in the right jobs" is possibly the oldest and most hackneyed HR policy; you can even find it in US TV series The Waltons, which made in the seventies.
-Yet amazingly this is often overlooked and it too easy for a manager desperate to for help to recruit someone who is almost right for the advertised role.
-Assuming then that this discipline is followed - and on every occasion - the first job of every manager is to conduct some appreciative enquiry and locate the strengths of the team.
+The first job of every manager is to conduct some appreciative enquiry and locate the strengths of the team.
 Should those strengths not be sufficient to achieve the goals of the department, then careful recruitment must take place where again the focus should be to recruit natural talent and elicit the strengths of the applicants and how they might be used in the organisation to maximum benefit.

 When a child first learns to walk, adults rally round with shouts of joy and encouragement and the child beams with pride and determination, taking another step and then another.
-This basic human need for support and encouragement should never be forgotten for not only is it extremely motivating but it is an approach that allows people to make mistakes without their confidence getting crushed.
+This basic human need for support should never be forgotten for not only is it extremely motivating but it is an approach that allows for mistakes.
 Falling over is simply a part of the journey.

-Managers need to make strengths a focus in the department so that when their reports forget how good they are, they won't.
+As managers we need to make strengths a focus in the department so that when their reports forget how good they are, we won't.
 To remind individuals of their talents enables them to tackle their daily challenges with greater motivation so that they will be always working from a position of strength.
-Then teams are empowered to park 'issues' for 10 minutes and get to start meetings with what is working and stop seeing companies as continual problems that need fixing.
-This approach is a core feature in the Appreciative Inquiry movement triggered by David Cooperrider in the nineties.
+We may even be able to park 'issues' for 10 minutes and get to start meetings with what is working and stop seeing our companies as continual problems that need fixing.

-Once all strengths are on the table and the manager has explored with the team how they can be put to the greatest use, this is a good time to give get renewed clarity about roles, responsibilities and expectations.
-Employees need to be clear on what 'must' be done in a specific way and what is left to their initiative.
+Once all strengths are on the table and the manager has explored with the team how they might be put to the greatest use, this is a good time to get clarity about roles, responsibilities and expectations.
+A job description does not do this alone; in fact it doesn't even get close.
+What is required is a strong visual message that is both affirming and transparent.

-2. Enforcement
+2. Enforcement areas

 Have you seen Charles Handy's doughnut principle?
 It's a model which is very useful in determining the 'non-negotiables' of performance management.
 In the centre of the doughnut - the inner ring - are those elements of the working week that need full compliance without question.
 The manager decides which parts of someone's role need to be enforced and which are open to initiative and creative input.
 Defining and declaring the areas of enforcement is crucial in achieving transparency about ownership boundaries.
 All the 'non-negotiables' are placed in the centre of the doughnut.

-This process enables managers to establish their tell:ask ratio.
+This process enables managers to establish their 'tell v ask ratio'.
 Before starting a conversation at work with a report, it is essential to be clear: "in this situation, am I asking or telling, is this discussion to be directive or collaborative?"
-If the subject is in the centre, there is no negotiation: this part may contain the core of company policy: quality standards, contractual obligations, company administration and any other company legislation.
+If the subject is in the centre, there is no negotiation: this part may contain the core of company policy: quality standards, contractual obligations, company administration and other senior management legislation.
 It is the manager's duty to ensure that this company policy is enforced.
-(Of course if someone constructively challenges the 'why' of company policy this should be taken on board and placed in an appropriate review meeting; compliance until the review is still non-negotiable and managers should commit to the review in the spirit of continuous improvement).
+(Of course if someone constructively challenges the 'why' of company policy this should be taken on board and placed in an appropriate review meeting; compliance until the review is still non-negotiable and managers should commit to the review).